Buddha Love: Sustaining an intimate partner relationship

 Happy individuals will sustain a happy partner relationship (Harasymchuk 2022)

 As noted above, happiness comes from within, not without.
 Both partners are ultimately responsible for their own happiness, in the knowledge that the external environment is often the source of suffering.
-This is reinforced in the following short video from American counselor Karyn Seitz.
+This is reinforced in the following short video from American counselor Karyn Seitz (Seitz 2023).
 The message is quite stark and confronting, arising in large part out of Seitz's first-hand experience and professional engagement with both men and women.

 Karyn Seitz, Stop trying to make your wife happy, The Happy Wife School, 7 October 2023, YouTube, duration: 0.57 minutes.